 The increasing difference in RVG between trees with high and low crown overlap as overstory stocking decreases supports the finding that light is the primary factor influencing understory growth at low lights levels but declines in importance as light increases (Carter and Klinka 1992, Wang et al. 1994, Drever and Lertzman 2001, Duchesneau et al. 2001).
 At low light levels the effect of small changes in sunfleck activity can have a large impact on growth (Chadzon 1988, Lieffers et al. 1999) that may overshadow the effects of crown crowding and not be detectable with visual methods or hemispherical photographs (Comeau 2000).
-This does not mean that crown crowding from intra-cohort competition and tall shrubs is not an important influence on growth or crown morphology in low light environments.
-Givnish (1988) theorizes that high intra-cohort competition levels force understory trees in low light environments to invest scarce carbon resources in growing upward to access available light, instead of remaining shorter and extending their crowns laterally.
-Greater height growth in low light results in higher HD ratios and lower vigor as the amount of carbon demanding, non-photosynthetic tissue is proportionally higher with increasing tree size.
-While results from this study show a trend of high crown overlap affecting HD ratios and live crown ratios at low light levels (Figure 10), the light measurements methods used in this study were not sufficiently precise to fully test this theory.
+This does not mean that crown crowding from neighboring trees and tall shrubs is not an important influence on growth or crown morphology in low light environments.
+Givnish (1988) theorizes that high intra-cohort competition levels force understory trees in low light environments to invest scarce carbon resources in growth in low light results in higher HD ratios and lower vigor as the amount of carbon demanding, non-photosynthetic tissue is proportionally higher with increasing tree size.
+While results from this study show a trend of high crown overlap affecting HD ratios and live crown ratios at low light levels (Figure 9), the light measurements methods used in this study were not sufficiently precise to fully test this theory.

-The relatively high R^2 values of low crown overlap light models are similar to those found by other investigators using percent of full sun light measures and relative or log transformed measures of growth with trees with little or no intra-cohort competition (Carter and Klinka 1992, Wright 1998, Drever and Lertzman 2001).
-The much lower R^2 values of high crown overlap models reflects the difficulty in explaining differences in growth when the relative increases in growth rates per increase in light levels are much lower, and other factors such as pests, pathogens, genetics, site differences, and measurement error play a proportionally larger role (Duchesneau et al. 2001, Canham et al. 2004).
 The fact that using a 30% 3-dimensional or 50% 2-dimensional threshold of crown overlap as an indicator variable performed better than using it as a continuous variable suggests that either understory trees can withstand a certain level of crown crowding before growth reductions occur, or that effects of small changes in competition levels are not detectable within the range of other factors influencing growth or with the measurement techniques used.
-However, the fact that distant dependent neighborhood competition (NCI) models of crown overlap did not perform better than the 3-dimensional percent overlap method confirms the findings of Wagner and Radosevich (1991, 1998) that percent cover estimates are as good at predicting changes in growth as neighborhood models and suggests that more detailed measures of competition will not improve predictive power.
-Caution is advised in using the 2-dimensional crown overlap method, however.
-Occasionally a tree had lot of competition at the base of the live crown from short neighbors, but very little in the upper $2/3^{rds}$ of the live crown.
+Caution is advised in using the 2-dimensional crown overlap method.
+Occasionally a tree had lot of competition at the base of the live crown from short neighbors, but very little in the upper 2/3rds of the live crown.
 These trees, although relatively uncommon in this data set, had a high percent crown overlap but little crown crowding in the majority of the crown.
 A way to account for this and make the 2-dimensional method more precise would be to estimate percent overlap at the base of the live crown and also halfway up the live crown and then average the two estimates together.
-Also, one of the main sources of measurement error in any of these approaches is including dead neighbors that have no current effect, but clearly influenced crown development of the sample tree in the past.
-Dead neighbors were not common in this study and were mostly found on the ground; and were not included in any analysis.
+Also, one of the main sources of measurement error in any of these approaches is including dead neighbors were not common in this study and were mostly found on the ground; and were not included in any analysis.